 Variety of South Pacific Cruises

-South Pacific cruises of 15 nights or more offer a wide range of combinations with Tahiti, Hawaii or even trans Pacific, including many options for premium and luxury cruise lines.
+Looking to branch even further out into the Pacific?
+South Pacific cruises of 15 nights or more offer a wide range of combinations some which may feature visits to Tahiti, Hawaii or even trans Pacific, including many options for premium and luxury cruise lines.

 There are a number of cruise lines that can only take you to the South Pacific islands during the summer months, with their ships heading to other parts of the world in April of each year.
-Most popular of these are Royal Caribbean, Celebrity and Holland America.
-If you’re looking for year-round island escapes your cruise lines of choice are Princess, Carnival and P&O. If you’re wanting to spoil yourself, there are a number of luxury cruises in the South Pacific operated by Seabourn, Oceania and Regent.
+Most popular of these are Royal Caribbean cruises, Celebrity cruises and Holland America.
+If you’re looking for year-round island escapes your cruise lines of choice are Princess cruises, Carnival cruises and P&O Cruises Australia.
+Alternatively, if you’re wanting to spoil yourself, there are a number of luxury cruises in the South Pacific operated by Seabourn, Oceania and Regent.
 Ships from these cruise lines tend to be in our waters very fleetingly, so if a luxury South Pacific cruise is what you’re looking for, make sure to book your cabin early.

 Cruises from Sydney, cruises from Brisbane and cruises from Melbourne all offer a range of exotic South Pacific cruises.
 Popular round trip itineraries out of Sydney call on places like Isles of Pines and Lifou (Loyalty Islands) in New Caledonia as well as Lautoka and Suva in Fiji.
 Some voyages that start in Australia and disembark in New Zealand also call on destinations in Tonga like Vavau and Nuku’Alofa.